i-adopt/terminology-survey/README.md

 2020, (6 weeks of circulation).
 This will contribute to building a fine-grained collection list of semantic representations of observable properties (as input for task 4) and to a catalog of domain specific terminologies.

+Please check the questionnaire here: https://docs.google.com/forms/d/1M8utiNZkzTDMVzPnqGJhlER45U1-s2e5UvVSAp0GGgg/edit (this is just a copy of the original)